-At Vatican abuse summit, African nun scolds bishops on their errors
+African nun scolds bishops on abuse: 'This storm will not pass'

 She said Church leaders must shed their habit of hiding events for fear of making a mistake.

 “Too often we want to keep silent until the storm has passed.
 This storm will not pass by.
-Our credibility is at stake,” she said.
+Our credibility is at stake,” she said, adding that the Church’s male hierarchy should allow more women to be involved in fight against abuse.

-Leading cardinals told the four-day conference on Friday that the Church must repair the “systematic failures” that enabled sexual abuse to take root around the world, and bishops should start policing each other’s behavior.
-[L5N20H5F3]
+German Cardinal Reinhard Marx called for more “traceability and transparency” in dealing with the issue, such as limiting pontifical secrecy in cases of abuse handled by the Vatican, releasing more statistics and publishing judicial procedures.

+“Files that could have documented the terrible deeds and named those responsible were destroyed, or not even created.
+Instead of the perpetrators, the victims were regulated and silence imposed on them,” Marx, a leading progressive, said.

+Chile’s 34 bishops offered to resign over the scandal, the pope’s trip to Ireland exposed decades of abuse in the once staunchly Catholic nation and a grand jury in Pennsylvania revealed priests sexually abused about 1,000 people over seven decades in that U.S. state alone.

-At the start of the conference on Thursday, five victims told painful stories of abuse and cover-up and the pope said they could expect concrete measures to come out of the meeting.
+Victims, some of whom told painful stories of abuse and cover-up when the conference began on Thursday, rallied in a Rome square before a march to the Vatican to demand change and justice.

-Victims groups have complained that while some priests who sexually abused children were eventually disciplined by the Church and sentenced by civil authorities, the bishops who either enabled the abuse or covered it up have not been punished.

 The conference ends on Sunday when the pope will make a final speech.
-The Vatican says it will then formulate follow-up measures to make sure all bishop return home knowing how to put anti-abuse procedures into place.
+The Vatican says it will formulate follow-up measures to make sure all bishop return home knowing how to put anti-abuse procedures into place.

 Reporting By Philip PullellaEditing by Edmund Blair